 Zablotsky worked with Drs.
 Paul Law and Connie Anderson at IAN, as well as his advisor, Catherine Bradshaw, PhD.
 The results of this survey were published in three journals and presented at the International Meeting For Autism Research (IMFAR).

-Zablotsky also collaborated with Christopher Smith, PhD., director of the Maryland Center for Developmental Disabilities, working on identifying predictors of ASD enrollment in Maryland schools.
+Zablotsky also collaborated with Christopher Smith, PhD., then-director of the Maryland Center for Developmental Disabilities, working on identifying predictors of ASD enrollment in Maryland schools.

 “Being a Klag Scholar was an incredible experience which allowed to hone my research skills while developing professional relationships with key autism researchers in the field,” Zablotsky said.
 “I emerged from my time feeling like I had the confidence to become a leader in the field of autism research.”

-Zablotsky is now an Associate Service Fellow at the National Center for Health Statistics within the U.S. Centers for Disease Control and Prevention.
+Zablotsky is now a health statistician at the U.S. Centers for Disease Control and Prevention.

 Other Klag scholars